Differentials

 More

-history of coeliac or Crohn's disease, autoimmune thyroid disease, gastric bypass, chronic antibiotic use (intestinal bacterial overgrowth syndrome), vegan diet or alcohol abuse; fatigue, palpitations, distal paraesthesias, depression, confusion, tinnitus, dementia
+history of coeliac or Crohn's disease, autoimmune thyroid disease, gastric bypass, chronic antibiotic use (intestinal bacterial overgrowth syndrome), vegan diet or alcohol misuse; fatigue, palpitations, distal paraesthesias, depression, confusion, tinnitus, dementia

 impaired vibration sense and extremity numbness, vitiligo, glossitis, poor balance or co-ordination, tachycardia, pallor, hepatosplenomegaly